 Where Might You Work?

 In addition, where you are in your career may affect where you work.
-Although a quarter of clinical psychologists are self-employed, they are more than likely those with extensive experience and can afford the overhead involved in running their own businesses.
+Although many clinical psychologists are self-employed, they are more than likely those with extensive experience and can afford the overhead involved in running their own businesses.

 Your work schedule will depend on where you are employed; some psychologists work nights and weekends while others hold standard business hours.
 It's important to note that most psychologists have emergency hours and must be available if a client is in crisis.
 If you are self-employed, you may set your own hours; those who work exclusively with children will most likely have hours more in tune with a child's school schedule.